ABNogueira/100-days-of-code/log.md

 ### Day 2: August 13, Monday

-**Today's Progress**: I've gone through many exercises on FreeCodeCamp, finnished Functional Programming and started Intermediate Algorithm Scripting.
+**Today's Progress**: I've gone through many exercises on FreeCodeCamp, finished Functional Programming and started Intermediate Algorithm Scripting.

 **Thoughts** It's a good feeling when we are able to finish